Promote to Case

 2. Review each Case listed in the Comparison table to determine whether the record is a new Case, a new Case with existing patient details, a duplicate of an existing Case, or a follow-up Case.

-3. From the drop-down list beside Possible Duplicate, select one of the following options:
+3. From the drop-down list beside Possible Duplicate, select from the following options:

 Option Description